 The brain has a permanent inability to let go of things, making it hard for people to emotionally detach from negative thoughts and to relax.
-Learn how to let go off work-induced stress with these tips!

 The brain has a permanent inability to let go of things.
 This makes it particularly hard in stressful situations for people to emotionally detach from negative thoughts and to relax.
 One of the key sources of stress include work-induced worries, problems or hectic peak-seasons.